Cosmological Perturbations of Extended NGR Model with Parity Violation: INTRODUCTION

 One particularly natural theory among the modified TG models is the New General Relativity (NGR) \cite{Hayashi:1979qx}, whose Lagrangian density takes the most general form as a linear combination of $\mathcal{I}_1$, $\mathcal{I}_2$ and $\mathcal{I}_3$ with arbitrary coefficients.
 The primary constraints of the NGR model have been studied in \cite{Blixt:2018znp,Guzman:2020kgh}, using Hamiltonian analysis, which has determined that the NGR model can be divided into nine different classes according to the primary constraints.
 Subsequent analyses have examined the dynamics of the nine classes of NGR model \cite{Golovnev:2023ddv,Bahamonde:2024zkb}.
 The authors of \cite{Golovnev:2023ddv} claimed that the generic case, where the dynamical modes can contain tensor, vector and scalar perturbations, could actually be healthy.
 However, the authors of \cite{Bahamonde:2024zkb} pointed out that this is not the case because the vector sector of the generic case cannot be ghost free.

-In this paper, we aim to take a closer look at the stability issues of the NGR gravity.
-We propose a model that extends NGR by incorporating additional parity-odd terms into the action.
-We will analyze the cosmological perturbations of this extended model and figure out in what conditions this model can avoid the ghost problem.
+In recent years, direct detection of gravitational waves (GWs) from the compact binary systems by the LIGO-Virgo-KAGRA Collaboration has ushered in a new era in gravitational physics \cite{LIGOScientific:2016aoc,LIGOScientific:2017vwq}.
+Stimulated by these discoveries and the developments in the cosmic microwave background radiation (CMB) experiments \cite{Li:2017drr,CMB-S4:2020lpa}, there has been significant interest in investigating possible parity violating (PV) gravity in the literature.
+Because different mechanisms of parity violations may induce different effects in GW propagations, in this paper we study a model that extends NGR by incorporating additional parity-odd terms into the action.
+We aim to take a closer look at the stability issues of the extended NGR model by performing a full cosmological perturbation analysis, with the goal of figuring out in what conditions this model can avoid the ghost problem.
 We will show that tensor, vector and scalar perturbations can all be dynamical modes without ghost instability, even in the presence of the parity-odd terms.

 This paper is organized as follows, In Section \ref{II}, we present a brief introduction of TG theory and introduce the extended NGR model with parity-odd terms.
 The cosmological perturbation analysis of this model is performed in Section \ref{III} and a special case of the model, where the matter content are absent will be study in Section \ref{IV}.
 Finally the conclusion will be presented in Section \ref{V}.